 The deadline for receipt of all application material for early admission of traditional

-In order to be considered complete, the application form and all supporting documentation must be received by the EMC program director by 5 p.m. on February 15.
-The admissions committee will not review any applications for early admission received after the February 15 deadline.
+In order to be considered complete, the application form and all supporting documentation must be received by the EMC program director by 5 p.m. on January 15.
+The admissions committee will not review any applications for early admission received after the January15 deadline.